-- First Nation Infrastructure Fund (FNIF) Improves & increase public infrastructure on reserves, crown land, also off-reserve that are cost shared with non-FN partners (Municipalities) - complimentary source funding to CFMP includes solid waste management - No need to apply, projects identified through FNIPs annual process & priority ranking (may identify projects that are not documented in FNIP, screened for eligibility & assessed by same criteria.) - A project submission is required - Priority given to projects that: - Have a regional impact by providing a benefit for more than one FN and/or cross regional boundaries - Are cost-shared (ex.
+- First Nation Infrastructure Fund (FNIF) Improves & increase public infrastructure on reserves, crown land, also off-reserve that are cost shared with non-FN partners (Municipalities) - No need to apply, projects identified through FNIPs annual process & priority ranking (may identify projects that are not documented in FNIP, screened for eligibility & assessed by same criteria.) - Priority given to projects that: - Have a regional impact by providing a benefit for more than one FN and/or cross regional boundaries - Are cost-shared (ex.
 Neighboring municipality or private sector) - Align with regional priorities (Munic.
 Prov.
 Fed) - Demonstrate the potential to partner with neighboring communities.